 There are loads of different areas in Cork, below I’ve listed the 6 most desirable areas to rent.
 All the areas below also have decent public transport into the City Center.

-• Ballincollig – on the west side of Cork City, Ballincollig is a large spread-out town with a big population.
+- Ballincollig – On the west side of Cork City, Ballincollig is a large spread-out town with a large population.
 There’s a shopping center as well as a few restaurants and bars.
-There are several supermarkets here – Dunnes, Tesco and two SuperValus.
+There are several supermarkets here – Dunnes, Tesco, and two SuperValus.
 The lovely Regional Park on the outskirts of the town is a great place for a walk.

-• Douglas – another large town with lots of shops (there’s two shopping centers here), restaurants and Cafes.
-It has outgrown its size however and traffic here can be a nightmare!
-There’s some great pubs here like O’Sullivans and Barrys – in fact it’s a great alternative to Cork City for a night out.
-Supermarkets here include Tesco, Dunnes and a newly opened Aldi.
+- Douglas – Another large town with lots of shops (there are two shopping centers here), restaurants and Cafes.
+It has outgrown its size, however, and traffic here can be a nightmare!
+There are some great pubs here, like O’Sullivan and Barrys – in fact, it’s a great alternative to Cork City for a night out.
+Supermarkets here include Tesco, Dunnes, and a newly opened Aldi.

-• Carrigaline – the largest town in Cork by population size, this town has grown significantly over the years thanks to its proximity to the large pharmaceutical companies in nearby Ringaskiddy.
-There’s several Cafes, restaurants (mostly takeaway or casual options) and hairdressers/barbers.
-Supermarkets here include Dunnes, Lidl and SuperValu.
-Carrigaline is a 25 minute drive to Cork City (it’s a single lane motorway after Douglas and traffic at peak hours can be at standstill)
+- Carrigaline – The largest town in Cork by population size, this town has grown significantly over the years thanks to its proximity to the large pharmaceutical companies in nearby Ringaskiddy.
+There are several Cafes, restaurants (mostly takeaway or casual options), and hairdressers/barbers.
+Supermarkets here include Dunnes, Lidl, and SuperValu.
+Carrigaline is a 25-minute drive to Cork City (it’s a single-lane motorway after Douglas and traffic at peak hours can be at a standstill)

-• Kinsale – possibly the prettiest (and most touristic) town in Cork, Kinsale is the gateway to West Cork and all its fantastic beaches.
-It’s also the foodie capital of Ireland so there are plenty of great restaurants.
-Supermarkets here include an excellent SuperValu, Lidl and Centra.
-This is an extremely sought-after area (particularly with overseas residents) and so rental prices are expensive and places get snapped up very quickly.
+- Kinsale – possibly the prettiest (and most touristic) town in Cork, Kinsale is the gateway to West Cork and all its fantastic beaches.
+It’s also the foodie capital of Ireland, so there are plenty of great restaurants.
+Supermarkets here include an excellent SuperValu, Lidl, and Centra.
+This is an extremely sought-after area (particularly with overseas residents) so rental prices are expensive, and places get snapped up very quickly.
 Driving to the city from here will take approximately 30 minutes.

 Best websites to search for rental properties in Cork